14 September 2015

 In the end, we didn’t actually make it to the east coast as we’d heard from a number of travellers it was extremely busy (to the point where some travellers were turning up and sleeping on the beach as everywhere was fully booked) and the beaches themselves were strewn with litter.
 But outside of the August school holidays, we reckon it would be easier to include the likes of Trincomalee, Uppaveli, Pigeon Island and Kalkudah on your list of places to see.

-Although you can travel and eat very cheaply wherever you go, you’ll also have to be prepared to pay pretty exorbitant entrance fees for some of the cultural sites and national parks if you plan to go and visit them.
-For example, in their wisdom, the Sri Lankan government seem to think that charging foreign “tourists” 4000 Sri Lankan Rupees (£20) each to climb Sigiriya Rock is reasonable.
-Which, you might think it is in isolation.
+Although you can travel and eat very cheaply wherever you go, you’ll also have to be prepared to pay pretty steep entrance fees for some of the cultural sites and national parks if you plan to go and visit them.
+For example, foreigners are charged 4000 Sri Lankan Rupees (£20) to climb Sigiriya Rock.
+Which, you might think is OK in isolation.
 But if you also want to go and see the ruins at the ancient cities of Anuradhapura and Polonnaruwa, and maybe visit a national park or two you’ll soon be burning quite a large hole in your holiday budget.

 If you’re planning on holidaying or travelling in Sri Lanka you could do worse than follow the route we took, particularly if you’re trying to do it on a budget.
 Although we spent four weeks there you could do it comfortably in three (without backtracking as we did), and maybe even two if you fancied more of a whistle-stop tour.
 For details on all the accommodation, we stayed at you can visit our Sri Lanka page.
 And, for a taste of what it’s like to travel by public transport in Sri Lanka, we’ve published a post on that too.